YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 #.
 Import :code:`yottadb` from an arbitrary directory:

-        * Approach 1: using a local YDBPython repository, e.g. as built above:
+        * *Approach 1*: using a local YDBPython repository, e.g. as built above:

-            * Option 1: using venv: :code:`pip install --editable /path/to/YDBPython/directory`
+            * *Option 1*: using venv: :code:`pip install --editable /path/to/YDBPython/directory`
-            * Option 2 or Option 3: using user or global installation: :code:`pip3 install --editable /path/to/YDBPython/directory`
+            * *Option 2 or Option 3*: using user or global installation: :code:`pip3 install --editable /path/to/YDBPython/directory`

-        * Approach 2: using the PyPi package:
+        * *Approach 2*: using the PyPi package:

-            * Option 1: using venv: :code:`pip install yottadb`
+            * *Option 1*: using venv: :code:`pip install yottadb`
-            * Option 2 or Option 3: using user or global installation: :code:`pip3 install yottadb`
+            * *Option 2 or Option 3*: using user or global installation: :code:`pip3 install yottadb`

 Note that if using a virtual environment ("venv"), you will need to activate it with :code:`source .venv/bin/activate` before using YDBPython in each new terminal session, and not only at installation time.